 A classic of mountaineering, detailing Harrer’s legendary first ascent of the North Face of the Eiger, a notoriously challenging climb nicknamed Mordwand (Murder Wall, punning on nordwand, the north wall).
 He provides accounts of several tragic expeditions in the history of the mountain to give context to the achievement of his team.

 It was a hard decision to pick this book over Seven Years in Tibet, an account of Harrer’s escape from a PoW camp in British India into the Himalayas, where he becomes a mentor to the Dalai Lama.
-It might make it into another list in future.
+That might make it into another list in future, but you can pick up The White Spider here.

 Everything was white, clean, shining, and beautiful.
 The sky was blue, blue, blue.
 The hemlock grove was laced with snow, the meadow was smooth and white, and the gorge was sparkling with ice.
 It was so beautiful and peaceful that I laughed out loud.
 I guess I laughed because my first snowstorm was over and it had not been so terrible after all.